Oprah Winfrey Network: Early struggles, targeting African Americans

-During its first year of operation, OWN struggled to build an audience and viewership, with most of its programs being low-rated besides Our America with Lisa Ling (the first OWN program to be renewed for a second season), and Season 25: Oprah Behind The Scenes.
+During its first year of operation, OWN struggled to build an audience and viewership, with most of its programs being low-rated besides Our America with Lisa Ling (the first OWN program to be renewed for a second season), and Season 25: Oprah Behind the Scenes.
 Its average viewership was 135,000 during its second month on air, which was lower than that of Discovery Health.
 Norman defended the network's ratings, stating that first-run broadcasts of its original series were drawing larger audiences than those of Discovery Health, and that Discovery's goal was to improve OWN's monthly audience to between 50 and 60 million viewers by the end of the year.
-In March 2011, the channel modified its schedule to only have three original nights of primetime programming per-week, moving Oprah Behind The Scenes to Sunday nights alongside Oprah's Master Class.
+In March 2011, the channel modified its schedule to only have three original nights of primetime programming per-week, moving Oprah Behind the Scenes to Sunday nights alongside Oprah's Master Class.

 On May 6, 2011, OWN's CEO Christina Norman was removed, and replaced by Discovery executive Peter Liguori as an interim CEO.
 In July, Winfrey assumed the role of CEO, and named Sheri Salata as a co-president.
-As of September 2011, Discovery had invested $254 million in programming for OWN.
-The October 2011 premiere of Welcome to Sweetie Pie's brought notable gains to the fledgling channel: it was the network's highest-rated series to date, and boosted OWN's average primetime viewership to 216,000.
+By September 2011, Discovery had invested $254 million in programming for OWN.
+The October 2011 premiere of Welcome to Sweetie Pie's brought notable gains to the channel: it was the network's highest-rated series at the time, and expanded OWN's average primetime viewership to 216,000.
 The show was especially popular among African American audiences, which prompted OWN's executives to factor this demographic into its programming decisions and advertising sales going forward.
-October 16 saw the premiere of a new Sunday program, Super Soul Sunday, which would include features and segments that "present an array of perspectives on what it means to be alive in today's world."
+On October 16, 2011, the Sunday program, Super Soul Sunday, premirered, which included features and segments that "present an array of perspectives on what it means to be alive in today's world."